Weight gain, low sex drive, hair loss, decreased energy, and depression.

 So, even if you lived a VERY healthy and relaxing life – your testosterone levels WILL eventually go down.

-But there are other issues that can premature lowering of testosterone levels.
+But other issues can premature lowering of testosterone levels.

 What issues am I talking about?